Espresso Tampers – How to Choose the Best Size for Your Machine

 Espresso Tamper Size Reference Chart

-In addition, over the years Espresso Zone has complied the following list of tampers for many popular espresso machines to assist with your selection.
+In addition, over the years Espresso Zone has compiled the following list of tampers for many popular espresso machines to assist with your selection.
 However, please note that actual measurement of your filter basket is always the most reliable method; although we went to much effort to validate the following sizes, we cannot guarantee them as sometimes variations are made by manufacturers within a given model or based on the year the machine was manufactured.
 Please feel free to call or email us if you have any question and we would be happy to assist with tamper sizing.

 |Home Espresso Machines||Suggested Tamper Size|